NYCC PRoW

 2014

-At least one meeting per year with PRoW teams re: implementation of RoWIPs in the AONB
+At least one meeting per year with PRoW teams re: implementation of RoWIPs in the National Landscape

 Annually

-At least 3 strategic or AONB promoted routes maintained per year
+At least 3 strategic or National Landscape promoted routes maintained per year

 Annually